RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 Redis also allows snapshots through RDB files for persistence.
 Within Redis Enterprise, you can configure both snapshots and fsync policies.

-For any high availability needs, replication may also be used to further reduce any risk of data loss and is highly recommended.
+For any high availability needs, use replication to further reduce the risk of data loss.

 **For use cases where data loss has a high cost:**

-1. Append-only file (AOF) - Fsync every everywrite - Redis Enterprise sets the open-source Redis directive `appendfsyncalways`.
+Append-only file (AOF) - Fsync every everywrite - Redis Enterprise sets the open-source Redis directive `appendfsyncalways`.
 With this policy, Redis will wait for the write and the fsync to complete prior to sending an acknowledgement to the client that the data has written.
 This introduces the performance overhead of the fsync in addition to the execution of the command.
 The fsync policy always favors durability over performance and should be used when there is a high cost for data loss.

 **For use cases where data loss is tolerable only limitedly:**

-1. Append-only file (AOF) - Fsync every 1 sec - Redis will fsync any newly written data every second.
+Append-only file (AOF) - Fsync every 1 sec - Redis will fsync any newly written data every second.
 This policy balances performance and durability and should be used when minimal data loss is acceptable in the event of a failure.
 This is the default Redis policy.
 This policy could result in between 1 and 2 seconds worth of data loss but on average this will be closer to one second.

 {{< note >}}
-For performance reasons, if you are going to be using AOF, it is highly recommended to make sure replication is enabled for that database as well.
-When these two features are enabled, persistence is performed on the database replica and does not impact performance on the master.
+If you use AOF, enable replication to improve performance.
+When both features are enabled for a database, the replica handles persistence, which prevents any performance impact on the master.
 {{< /note >}}

 **For use cases where data loss is tolerable or recoverable for extended periods of time:**

-1. Snapshot, every 1 hour - Sets a full backup every 1 hour.
+- Snapshot, every 1 hour - Performs a full backup every hour.
-1. Snapshot, every 6 hour - Sets a full backup every 6 hours.
+- Snapshot, every 6 hour - Performs a full backup every 6 hours.
-1. Snapshot, every 12 hour - Sets a full backup every 12 hours.
+- Snapshot, every 12 hour - Performs a full backup every 12 hours.
-1. None - Does not backup or persist data at all.
+- None - Does not back up or persist data at all.

 ## Append-only file (AOF) vs snapshot (RDB)